-What’s new in small cell lung cancer research and treatment?
+What’s new in small cell lung cancer research?

-At this time, many researchers believe that prevention offers the greatest opportunity to fight lung cancer.
-Although decades have passed since the link between smoking and lung cancers was clearly identified, scientists estimate that smoking is still responsible for about 87% of lung cancer deaths, and this percentage is likely even higher for small cell lung cancers.
+Prevention offers the greatest opportunity to fight lung cancer.
+Although decades have passed since the link between smoking and lung cancers became clear, smoking is still responsible for most lung cancer deaths.
 Research is continuing on:

-- Ways to help people quit smoking through counseling, nicotine replacement, and other medicines
+- Ways to help people quit smoking and stay tobacco-free through counseling, nicotine replacement, and other medicines

 - Ways to convince young people to never start smoking